galenoferreira/netcalc/README.md

 - `git fetch origin --tags --force`
   *Fixes conflicts with existing tags on the remote when pushing new tags, ensuring the CI/CD pipeline picks up the correct tag for release.*

-- `git reset --hard origin/mains`
+- `git reset --hard origin/main`
-  *Resets the local `master` branch to match the remote `origin/master`, discarding divergent local commits and resolving push rejections.*
+  *Resets the local `main` branch to match the remote `origin/master`, discarding divergent local commits and resolving push rejections.*

-- `git push origin master --force-with-lease`
+- `git push origin main --force-with-lease`
   *Safely force-pushes the local `main` branch to the remote, only if no one else has updated upstream, preventing “non-fast-forward” errors.*